Law Offices of Randy Wilson and Kristin Postell, PLLC

 Dedicated Assistance With The Division Of Retirement Benefits

 Conversely, separate property — property acquired before the marriage or by gift — is not subject to division.
 Ownership of any separate property must be supported by evidence, which tracks the origins of the property.
-Randy Wilson and Kristin Postell are adept at assisting you in tracking your valuable separate property to protect it from being divided by a court.
+Randy Wilson and Kristin Postell are adept at assisting you in tracking your valuable separate property to protect it from being divided by a court or protect it from division.

-Many military clients who come to the The Law Offices of Randy Wilson and Kristin Postell, PLLC, for the first time are surprised to learn that you do not need to be married for at least 10 years in order to divide military pensions.
+Many servicemembers and spouses who come to the The Law Offices of Randy Wilson and Kristin Postell, PLLC, for the first time are surprised to learn that you do not need to be married for at least 10 years in order to divide military pensions.
 In fact, under Texas law, both spouses accrue retirement benefits whether married one day or twenty years.

-For example, if a couple has been married for 18 years, a military spouse may be entitled to 18 years of accrued retirement benefits, as long as the couple is residing in Texas at the time of the divorce.
+For example, if a couple has been married for 18 years, a military spouse may be entitled to 18 years of accrued retirement benefits.
 Residence is often a major consideration in the dissolution of a marriage.
-It is important that you consult with an attorney who understands what constitutes or what is does not constitute residence by a member of the armed services under the law.
-Attorneys Randy Wilson and Kristin Postell can help you keep what is rightfully yours.
+It is important that you consult with an attorney who understands what constitutes or what does not constitute residence by a member of the armed services or their spouse under the law.
+Attorneys Randy Wilson and Kristin Postell can help you.

 A Note about military divorce Unless a military divorce occurs after retirement, the non-serving spouse will GENERALLY lose his or her medical benefits.
-Children will GENERALLY receive medical care under TRICARE until they are 18 or graduate from high school.
+Children will GENERALLY receive medical care under TRICARE until they are 23 or graduate from college.

 Asset Division In Military Divorce